appindesign/M-Time-Series/readme.md

 *Purpose*
 Solves the problem of calculating the average for each season in a time series.

-Given a time series of timestamps and reading values (with no gaps in the timestamps column and trend removed from the values), the function will calculate the average for each season.
+Given a time series of timestamps and reading values (with no gaps in the timestamps column), the function will calculate the average for each season.
 The output will be a list with each value being a season average.

 *Parameters*
 The function needs to be given the values column from the time series and it needs to be told the number of values per season.